juliachanb/juliachanb.github.io/pages/resume.md

 Reveal's radio show is broadcast by all of the 10 major markets.

-In November, Reveal's podcast hit one million downloads a month and in December, we reached more than 1.2 million downloads.
+In November, Reveal's podcast hit one million downloads a month and in April, it reached more than 1.6 million downloads.
 Two-thirds of Reveal podcast listeners are between the ages of 18 to 34 – this is almost twice the [national average](http://www.edisonresearch.com/wp-content/uploads/2016/05/The-Podcast-Consumer-2016.pdf).

 ___